What is LEAD?

 How do I get involved?

-Cherry Hill Elementary Tutoring: Cherry Hill Elementary is a Spanish-English dual immersion school located in Orem.
-We are currently two programs at the school.
-First, volunteers at Cherry Hill Elementary can help struggling students in grades 1-6 improve their reading skills with the AmeriCorp Literacy Program.
-Second, volunteers are also needed as classroom aides where they will help students during class time and assist the teacher with various tasks.
-Volunteer times are available throughout the day for both programs and can be flexible with your schedule.
-There are opportunities to serve even if you don’t speak Spanish.
+Cherry Hill Elementary: Cherry Hill Elementary is a Spanish-English dual immersion school located in Orem.
+At Cherry Hill, volunteers are needed as classroom aides where they will help students during class time and assist the teacher with various tasks.
+Cherry Hill has a consistent group of children in each classroom whose second language is English, so Spanish is helpful in volunteering.
+Volunteer times are available throughout the day and can be flexible with your schedule.
+Although Spanish is helpful in the classroom, it isn’t always required!
+If you don’t speak Spanish but want to help out, email us and we’ll find a spot where you can help out!
 A 1-hour weekly commitment is required for the semester.

-Please complete this mandatory 20 minute child protection training before you begin volunteering at Canyon Crest or Cherry Hill Elementary.
+Please complete this mandatory 25 minute Minor Protection Training before you begin volunteering at any of the schools listed above.

 I volunteered at Canyon Crest and it was fantastic.
 It was always rejuvenating for me amidst a busy schedule.
 It was extremely rewarding to see 1st graders have "A-ha" moments as I tutored them in their reading and math.